 The Eeva results include a video of the embryo development and a report that shows the embryo evaluation and prediction of development potential for each embryo.
 The clinicians can share this information and show you which embryo or embryos were selected for transfer and why, taking some of the unknowns out of the IVF journey and giving you better confidence that the embryos with the very best potential have been selected.

 Auxogyn is the company behind the Eeva Test and is dedicated to advancing women’s reproductive health by translating scientific discovery into clinical solutions that improve patient outcomes.
 The scientific foundation for its Eeva Test is based on groundbreaking research and innovation licensed from Stanford University2, which was published in Nature Biotechnology in October 2010, and further recognized for its clinical relevance as a top 10 Medical Breakthrough by TIME magazine.

 The Eeva System is cleared for marketing by the FDA and should be available for commercialization in the U.S. later this year.

-Auxogyn, Inc, the company behind the Eeva test, is enrolling patients in clinical studies on an ongoing basis.
+Auxogyn, Inc, the company behind the Eeva Test, is enrolling patients in clinical studies in the U.S. on an ongoing basis.
 Information about the details of each of these studies can be found here.